All Episodes

 It's always shockingly graphic.

-I had lunch with Anthony Bourdain when I was doing a pilot for travel and we were doing the up-fronts.
+I had lunch with Anthony Bourdain when I was doing a pilot for travel and we were doing the upfronts.

 You can find it online.

-It's called America on $0 a day.
+It's called America on Zero Dollars a Day.

 Didn't get picked up.

-But I was having lunch with him and I go, He was talking with Sarah Palin and he goes, you know what I would like to do to her?
+He goes, you know what I would like to do to her?

-And everything else he said was rational and funny and interesting, so he's a normal human being.
+And everything else he said was rational and funny and interesting.

 I hate Rachel Maddow.